 “No sooner were the last men ‘safely’ hidden from the dangers of an American air raid than two companies of Japanese soldiers armed with buckets of gasoline, torches, rifles, machine guns, fixed bayonets and hand grenades entered the compound and preceded to carry into effect the plan for the annihilation of every single POWs”

-The Japanese approached the first trench, threw lit torches into it and one or two buckets of gasoline. which set the POWs on fire.
+The Japanese approached the first trench and threw lit torches into it and one or two buckets of gasoline. which set the POWs on fire.
 Those who ran from the shelter were shot.
 Those who begged to be shot in the head were shot or bayoneted in the stomach.
 The Japanese laughed at the POWs as they killed them.
 The guards also fired into the other trenches and threw hand grenades into them.
+A Japanese officer, Capt.
+Sato went up to a POW, SM/2c Charles C. Smith, and split his head open with his saber.

 Sgt.
 Douglas W. Bogue who was in a trench said, “I looked out and screaming heathens were pouring gasoline into A Company’s shelter and tossing torches inside.
 When the yanks in flames came scrambling out, they mowed them down (with machine guns).